 or if for any reason you need to resubmit your application.

 3: Sharing your pedigree chart

-The usefulness of DNA results is vastly increased when they are
+The usefulness of DNA results in identifying previously unknown ancestors is vastly increased when they are

-directly connected to a pedigree chart showing the known direct
+directly connected to a pedigree chart showing the already known direct

 Your pedigree chart must be uploaded, by yourself or by a more

 experienced genealogist (if you are lucky enough to have one helping

 you), to every website on which your DNA results appear.

 In fact, this is an essential part of the process, except for adoptees